 It’s imperative to treat sleep apnea because it causes more than just annoying snoring.
 It can also cause disturbed sleep and reduced oxygen flow, which can lead to depression, memory issues, strokes, osteoporosis and even heart disease and cancer.

 There are several other, less severe, causes of snoring.
 They include:

 Nasal congestion.
 When you’re stuffy and can’t breathe through your nose — whether from a cold or allergies — you breathe through your mouth, and that can trigger snoring.
 Talk to your doctor about taking an antihistamine or steroid spray to help with the congestion.

 Deviated septum.
 Sometimes the wall that separates one nostril from the other can be crooked or off-center and can contribute to snoring.
 About 80 percent of people may have issues with their septum.
 If you have significant problems — such as chronic sinus infections and breathing issues — your doctor may suggest medications or even surgery.

 Alcohol.
 Alcohol works as a muscle relaxant, causing the airway muscles to relax more than they normally would.
 Drinking right before bedtime can lead to snoring.

 When I was a kid, I remember my grandmother dozing on the couch, snoring so loudly you could hear her in the kitchen, or even sometimes outside.
 As we age, our muscles tend to relax more, making snoring more common in older adults.

 As long as it’s not caused by sleep apnea, snoring is not a worrisome problem (although your partner may adamantly disagree).
-If you’re experiencing other symptoms, such as daytime drowsiness or morning headaches, be sure to see your doctor to get to the underlying issue.
+If you’re experiencing other symptoms, such as daytime drowsiness or morning headaches, be sure to see your doctor to get to the underlying issues.